 The cradle of the wild and whacky Kinetic Sculpture Race, Ferndale continues to host the finish of this off-beat art event, now a three-day contest.

 The village is home to many colorful events and festivals including:

-What ever your choice is for your day’s activity, you’ll enjoy coming back to your luxurious room at the Victorian Inn.
+Come at the right time, and you’ll find excellent entertainment at the Repertory Whatever your choice is for your day’s activity, you’ll enjoy coming back to your luxurious room at the Victorian Inn.
 Cap your day off with an expertly prepared dinner at VI Restaurant, and then take another stroll around town to marvel at what the sky looks like when you can actually see the stars.
 Just for a minute, pretend it really is 1880, it won’t be too hard.

 Movie Location for “The Majestic”

 Ferndale was the setting for the Jim Carrey movie, “The Majestic.”
 While the great Victorian architecture of Ferndale and the town’s beautiful location made it ideal, the crews did make a few adjustments to town.
 No detail was overlooked to create the perfect 1951 setting.
 First, they renamed the town Lawson.
 Then they went to work constructing new buildings on vacant lots, new buildings in front of existing buildings, and new buildings on top of and around existing buildings.
 All the businesses on Main Street got new signage and period window displays.
 Streetlights and traffic markings were changed.
 Period cars and trucks were rounded up.
 After filming, the construction crews came back in and started dismantling the sets, so now all of these buildings are just memories!